kyco/cookies/README.md

 Cookies
 =======

-A simple script to create, read, update and delete cookies with javascript.
+A simple script to create, read, update or delete cookies with javascript.

 How to install